csound-flossmanual/csound-floss/book/15-b-glossary.md

 real-time.

 **i-time** or **init-time** or **i-rate** denotes the moment in which an instrument instance is initialized.
 In this initialization all variables starting with an \"i\" get their values.
 These values are just given once for an instrument call.
-See the chapter about&nbsp;
-[Initialization And Performance Pass](03-a-initialization-and-performance-pass.md) for more information.
+See the chapter about [Initialization And Performance Pass](03-a-initialization-and-performance-pass.md) for more information.

 **k-loop** see **control cycle**

 **k-time** is the time during the performance of an instrument, after the initialization.
 Variables starting with a \"k\" can alter their values in each control cycle.
-See the chapter about&nbsp;
-[Initialization And Performance Pass](03-a-initialization-and-performance-pass.md) for more information.
+See the chapter about [Initialization And Performance Pass](03-a-initialization-and-performance-pass.md) for more information.

 **k-rate** see **control rate**